Body camera video captures BSO deputy punching suspect handcuffed to hospital bed

 That’s where things took a violent turn.

-Sobrino’s body camera, which was placed on a nearby table, captured O’Connell with one arm handcuffed to the hospital bed.
+Sobrino’s body camera, which was placed on a nearby table, captured the 26-year-old with one arm handcuffed to the hospital bed.

 He appeared to be upset, pointing his arms in the direction of the deputy while shouting.